No stars and stripes? Reimagined US flag sparks outrage - NewsBreak

 “I wore that flag on my shoulder when I deployed to Iraq, the 101st Airborne Division when I served in the U.S. Army, and I think it’s ridiculous to even consider changing it,” Bequette said.

 He added, “The Democrat party have been pushing for a fundamental transformation of this country for many years and we’re seeing evidence in that.
 We’re seeing evidence of that in attempts to change our flag, we’re seeing that in trying to create a new national anthem they’re playing before certain sporting events.
-But if Democrats are telling us they want to fundamentally change the US, we should believe them, and we should fight back against it.”California moves to return land to Black couple’s heirs
+But if Democrats are telling us they want to fundamentally change the US, we should believe them, and we should fight back against it.”Amazon facility hosts grand opening, Gov. Kemp in attendance

 Rebecca Mansour, senior editor at Breitbart News, took aim at the Times on Twitter , ridiculing what she called “the stupidest op-ed (if writing is the right word for this) of all time.”